Heather Angel (actress): Film

 Angel appeared in many British films.
 She made her first screen appearance in City of Song.
 She later had a leading role in Night in Montmartre (1931), and followed this success with The Hound of the Baskervilles (1932).
 She then decided to move to Hollywood.
 She sailed on the Majestic to New York on 21 December 1932 with her mother.
 Over the next few years, she played strong roles in such films as The Mystery of Edwin Drood (1935), The Three Musketeers (1935), The Informer (1935) and The Last of the Mohicans (1936).

 In 1937 she made the first of five appearances as Phyllis Clavering in the popular Bulldog Drummond series.
-She was cast as Kitty Bennett in Pride and Prejudice (1940) and as the maid, Ethel, in Suspicion (1941).
+She was cast as Kitty Bennet in Pride and Prejudice (1940) and as the maid, Ethel, in Suspicion (1941).
 Angel was also the leading lady in the first screen version of Raymond Chandler's The High Window, released in 1942 as Time to Kill.
 She was one of the passengers of Alfred Hitchcock's Lifeboat (1944).
 Her film appearances in the following years were few, but she returned to Hollywood to provide voices for the Walt Disney animated films Alice in Wonderland (1951) and Peter Pan (1953).
 From 1964 until 1965, she played a continuing role in the television soap opera Peyton Place.
 After that role, she played Miss Faversham, a nanny and female friend of Sebastian Cabot's character of Giles French in the situation comedy Family Affair.

 Personal life

 Angel married actor Ralph Forbes in Arizona in 1934, a union that lasted less than ten years.
 Angel had acted with Henry Wilcoxon in Self Made Lady (1932) when they were both in Britain.
 When she heard Wilcoxon was also in Hollywood, she contacted him.
 She invited him to polo matches at the home of Will Rogers and later taught him horseback riding.
 They acted together in two other films: The Last of the Mohicans (1936) and Lady Hamilton (1941).
 Though they remained lifelong friends, they never married.
 Heather and her husband were both present at the wedding of Wilcoxon to his first wife.
 They had intended to host the wedding at their house in Coldwater Canyon.

 Angel married Robert B. Sinclair (1905–1970), a film and television director, in 1944.
 On 4 January 1970, an intruder, Billy McCoy Hunter, broke into their home.
 When Sinclair attempted to protect Angel, Hunter killed him in her presence, then fled.
-He was allegedly found with a knife and pistol when arrested.
+He was allegedly found with a knife and a pistol when arrested.
 The incident is believed to have been a failed burglary.
 Angel had one son with Sinclair in 1947.

 Death

-In 1986, Angel died of cancer in Los Angeles.
+On 13 December 1986, Angel died of cancer in Los Angeles.
 She was cremated at Santa Barbara Cemetery.